Paklock/HackRF1/How-to-colaborate.md

 The easiest way to get a bug fixed or a new feature is to code it yourself.
 I know what are you thinking: "I am not an expert, I do not know C++, I am not capable, etc", but nobody really is until they do.

 So, setup the environment and compile the code as instructed below.
 Modify something dumb: the title bar of an app, some button, ... compile again and test.
 Try to understand how things works; this is exactly how everyone gets involved.

+> While you learn, you can add comments and rename variables if you think it will help others to understand the code. **This is also a very appreciated contribution.**

 ## Environment setup